meshalAlbishi/SM-RobotControlSystem/README.md

 # SM-RobotControlSystem
-It's a website enable you to control the robot arm that designed in [RobotArmCircuitDiagram](https://github.com/meshalAlbishi/SM-RobotArmCircuitDiagram)
+It's a website enable you to control the robot ARM that designed in [RobotArmCircuitDiagram](https://github.com/meshalAlbishi/SM-RobotArmCircuitDiagram)

 ## What is the Task?
 the repository will include the following tasks: